CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     12-12-2024 12:41:34 | INFO at api.py:54: Could not open port 4444 yet ([Errno 99] Cannot assign requested address), retrying in 10 seconds
     ```

     In this case we get the file and line where the error is happening `app.py` line 54.
-The relevant part of [app.py](https://github.com/uh-dcm/4cat_fi/blob/master/backend/workers/api.py#L50) is here:
+The relevant parts of [app.py](https://github.com/uh-dcm/4cat_fi/blob/master/backend/workers/api.py#L50) are these:

     ```py linenums="18"
       host = config.get('API_HOST')